stefanvangastel/CakePHP-Cakedesktop/README.md

 <a name="intro"/>
 ## Intro

-Download full CakePHP webapplication as a full standalone Windows desktop application.
+Download a complete CakePHP webapplication as a full standalone Windows desktop application.
 Configure the packaged application to your needs before creating it.
+The aim is to supply a pure PHP application packager, therefore no shellscripts or exec() functions are used.

+This plugin is in development.
+Some things like the MySQL to Sqlite database conversion may need work.

+The [phpdesktop](https://code.google.com/p/phpdesktop/) project is used to provide the standalone Windows enviroment.
+The Chrome-driven variant is used for this plugin.

 <a name="requirements"/>
 ## Requirements